parthrastogicoder/NLP_EMOTION_CLASSIFIER/README.md

+Certainly!
+Here's the updated README without the screenshots:

+---

 # NLP Emotion Classification Project

 Welcome to the NLP Emotion Classification project!
 This project focuses on classifying text data into six distinct emotion categories using various machine learning models.
-Below you'll find detailed information on how to set up the project, use the provided CLI tool, and understand the project's overall functionality and results.
-To check out the code for training look at sample.ipynb
+Below you'll find detailed information on how to set up the project, use the provided CLI tool, understand the project's overall functionality and results, and explore the Streamlit web application.

 ## Table of Contents
 1. [Project Overview](#project-overview)